Skip to content

 override_dh_auto_build:

-Use the make full command to build instead of make
+Use the just fsp-complain command to build instead of just complain

 Systemd